-We need good reliable hosting for around 20 sites of our own.
-More importantly, we need super reliable hosting for the many client sites we manage.
-Simply put, we’ve spent hundreds of hours (literally) identifying a number of really good hosting companies, suited to different needs.
-We asked them loads of technical server resource related questions (much to the frustration of some of the companies we investigated) in order to be sure we get what we’re think we’re paying for.
+We’ve spent hundreds of hours (literally) identifying a number of really good hosting companies, suited to different needs.
+We asked them loads of technical server resource related questions (much to the frustration of some of the companies we investigated) in order to be sure we get what we think we’re paying for.

 We hate having to migrate to a new host just because the one we’re with turns out to be a dud.
-Thankfully, we’ve only had to switch hosts four times between 1997 to 2018.
-Migrating web sites in a waste of time… time we’d rather put into building our business, and serving our clients.
+Thankfully, we’ve only had to switch hosts four times between 1997 to 2020.

 Content Distribution Networks

-A content distribution network (CDN for short) is fast becoming a normal part of any busy web site.
+A content distribution network (CDN for short) is now a normal enhancement for any busy web site.
 It wasn’t that long ago only the big corporate players used a CDN, but those days are now gone.
 We can help optimise your site with full CDN integration.